-As technology advances, its use in our schools, colleges and universities is deemed essential.
-But don’t let us forget the importance handwriting has when helping us to learn.
+As technology advances, it is deemed essential in our schools, colleges and universities.
+But don’t forget the importance handwriting has when helping us learn.

-Despite learning how to write being mandatory for early years pupils by secondary school support is rarely given.
-Often a handwriting assessment is offered as a way to gain access arrangements for typing in exams.
+Despite learning how to write being mandatory for early years, pupils with secondary school support are rarely given.
+Often a handwriting assessment is offered to gain access arrangements for typing in exams.

 Outside school, young people are wedded to texting and tweeting.
-It isn’t surprising that handwriting and its importance is afforded zero consideration in older children.
-For many it is seen as old-fashioned.
+It isn’t surprising that handwriting and its importance are afforded zero consideration in older children.
+For many, it is seen as old-fashioned.
 And completely unnecessary.

 Or so we are led to believe. . .

-Having worked with many teenagers I can tell you they do care about their handwriting.
+Having worked with many teenagers, I can tell you they care about their handwriting.
 Often their confidence has been knocked so many times.
 They genuinely do not know where to start.
 They fear a babyish handwriting workbook similar to the ones they had in primary school might reappear.

-To some it might seem a near impossible task to get a teenager to write.
-However I can tell you if you make it fun, engaging and slightly challenging then our teenagers can improve their handwriting.
+To some, getting a teenager to write might seem a near-impossible task.
+However, I can tell you if you make it fun, engaging and slightly challenging, then our teenagers can improve their handwriting.

 The Link Between Handwriting and Cognitive Behaviour

-Many studies have shown that children learn better and commit facts to memory more easily when they write things down.
+Many studies have shown that children learn better and commit facts to memory more quickly when they write things down.

 When you type something, you are likely to look at the keyboard.
 Rather than think about what you are typing.
-However, when you write something down you are engaged in the act of thinking.
+However, when you write something down, you are engaged in thinking.
 Here you will be thinking about the information you’re receiving.

-The act of committing words to paper is a greater aid to learning.
+Committing words to paper is a more significant aid to learning.
 This is because you are more likely to remember facts when you have to write them down.

-Another advantage is that students are unable to become distracted by what could ping into their inbox!
+Another advantage is that students cannot become distracted by what could ping into their inboxes!